UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 ### Return arrays
 Return arrays are like an out param except that they are the return type.
-A problem with this is that they are **purely** `[Out]` in that the native code must allocate the return value and cleanup (if any) of that return is left to the caller to perform.
+A problem with this is that they are **purely** `[Out]` in that the native code must allocate the return value and cleanup (if any) of that allocation is left to the caller to perform.

 It is important to note that `[Out] byte[] buf` and `out byte[] buf` are two very different declarations and have distinct meanings for the marshalling of these parameters.
 The first expects the **caller** to allocate the memory and it is 'filled in' by the callee, the second expects the **callee** to allocate and fill the memory.
 The second implies some form of "contract" on the release of the allocated memory.
-The marshaller has no knowledge of such a thing and does not know how to release it either.
-Thus a custom marshaller is needed for such things.
+The normal marshaling has no knowledge of such a thing and does not know how to release it either.
+Thus, a custom marshaller is needed for such things.

 #### Special support for SafeHandle arrays
 The built-in marshalling does NOT support arrays of SafeHandles as in parameters